Francis Cadell (explorer): Early life

-Cadell was born in Cockenzie, Haddingtonshire, Scotland, the second son of Hew Francis Cadell (c.
-1791 – 27 April 1873), mine-owner and shipbuilder of a notable Scottish family.
+Cadell was born in 1822 in Cockenzie, Haddingtonshire, Scotland.
+He was the second son of Hew Francis Cadell, a mine-owner and shipbuilder from a notable Scottish family.

 His brother, Thomas, was a notable British soldier and administrator.
-Another brother, Robert (1825-1907), joined the Royal Artillery.
+Another brother, Robert, joined the Royal Artillery.

-Francis went to sea at just 14 years of age as a crewman on the East Indiaman, Minerva.
-He was fifth mate on that vessel when it sailed to China in 1839 where it was involved in the First Opium War.
-During that time he claimed to have taken part in the siege of Canton.
+Francis went to sea as a crewman on the East Indiaman, at just 14 years of age.
+He was fifth mate on that vessel when it sailed to China in 1839, where it was involved in the First Opium War.
+During that time, he claimed to have taken part in the siege of Canton.

-By 1844 he was serving on the Royal Sovereign which sailed to ports in Europe and South America.

-In 1846 he returned to Scotland where he studied shipbuilding and the application of steam-power in the workshops of Robert Napier and Sons.
+By 1844, he was serving on the Royal Sovereign which sailed to ports in Europe and South America.
+In 1846, he returned to Scotland where he studied shipbuilding and the application of steam-power in the workshops of Robert Napier and Sons.

 He first arrived in Australia in January 1849 as captain of the schooner Royal Sovereign, visiting Adelaide, Circular Head and Sydney, sailing in ballast for Singapore in June.